3DO: Licensing model

 The 3DO Company lacked the resources to manufacture consoles, and instead licensed the hardware to other companies for manufacturing.
 Trip Hawkins recounted that they approached every electronics manufacturer, but that their chief targets were Sony and Matsushita (now named Panasonic), the two largest consumer electronics companies in the world.
-However, Sony had already begun development on their own console, the PlayStation, and ultimately decided to continue work on it rather than sign with 3DO.
+Nonetheless, Sony had already begun development on their own console, the PlayStation, and ultimately decided to continue work on it rather than sign with 3DO.
 According to former Sega CEO Tom Kalinske, The 3DO Company was engaged in very serious talks for Sega to become involved with the 3DO, though Sega ultimately passed on it due to concerns over cost.
 In contrast, Matsushita agreed to partner with the company as it was seeking reassurance for its investment in MCA Inc., which owned Universal Pictures and had yet to see substantial success since its acquisition by Matsushita in 1990.
 Matsushita launched the 3DO with its Panasonic FZ-1 model in 1993, though Goldstar (now LG) and Sanyo would later manufacture the 3DO as well.
 Companies who obtained the hardware license but never actually sold 3DO units include Samsung, Toshiba, and AT&T, who went so far as to build prototype AT&T 3DO units and display them at the January 1994 Consumer Electronics Show.